sdiehl/wiwinwlh/tutorial.md

 -------

 For example, there exist three possible forms of the Reader monad.
-The first is the Haskell 98 version that no longer exists (actually, it exists as the synonym ``type Reader r = ReaderT r Identity``), but is useful for understanding the underlying ideas.
+The first is the Haskell 98 version that no longer exists, but is useful for understanding the underlying ideas.
 The other two are the *transformers* and *mtl* variants.

 *Reader*